1ud0v1c/nasa-apod/README.md

 Easy to use and easily configurable, it was the perfect library for this test.
 - [Koin](https://github.com/InsertKoinIO/koin): I used Koin for dependency injection.
 - [PhotoView](https://github.com/chrisbanes/PhotoView): A wrapper of an ImageView which supports a zooming experience.
 Very appropriate to display HD images.

-## What can be improved

-- I really liked the appearance of the Resplash application, they used a grid to display the image gallery.
-I wanted to implement a similar solution using a [StaggeredGridLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/StaggeredGridLayoutManager).
-And then provide a simple solution to switch between the two styles, for example by adding another menu item inside the ActionBar.
-- I encountered an issue, when testing the application near midnight.
-Indeed, in my local hour, it was already midnight, but in the server timezone I suppose it was not.
-It could be a great idea to monitor the server current date and base our request on it, instead of using our timezone.
-Maybe a marginal case, but definitely something worth investigation.